 Raised in Miami, Ruan Cox first came to Tampa Bay in 2009 for graduate school at USF’s College of Medicine to pursue a Ph.D. in biomedical sciences.
-Now an Industry Alliance Development Associate at H. Lee Moffitt Center, he works with pharmaceutical and drug companies that may want to partner with the center.
+He found a great opportunity as an Industry Alliance Development Associate at H. Lee Moffitt Center, working with pharmaceutical and drug companies that may want to partner with the center.
+His accomplishments at Moffitt landed him his latest role as Associate Director for Strategic Partnerships and Business Operations at Regeneron, a biotechnology company known for its innovation in monoclonal antibody therapies against COVID-19.

 Cox was impressed by the Moffitt Cancer Center’s skilled team and their use of cutting edge research and resources to discover innovative cancer treatments.
 New diagnostics, new tests, and new drugs and new algorithms for patients have all helped in the center’s research.